Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/wiring/mapviewer_with_entities.png" srcset="../images/user_guide/wiring/mapviewer_with_entities.png 2x" alt="Map Viewer widget displaying shome PoIs"/>

-You can use the *Map Viewer* moving the viewport, selecting PoI's, etc.
+You can use the *Map Viewer* and moving its viewport, selecting PoI's, etc.
-But in really, what we have is just the *Map Viewer* widget connected to a source of data, but using piping and transformation operators that is going to give us a great flexibility.
+But really, what we have is not just the *Map Viewer* widget connected to a source of data, but using piping and transformation operators which gives us great flexibility.

 <img src="../images/user_guide/wiring/mapviewer_entity_details.png" srcset="../images/user_guide/wiring/mapviewer_entity_details.png 2x" alt="Map Viewer widget displaying the details of an entity"/>